mikadosoftware/workstation/README.rst

 banged-about-on-commute laptop, my wife's nice big screen iMac and even on my client's Windows box, that I had to use for client's policy reasons.
-So wherever I was, I was using the same config of emacs - using it on a windows machine or a mac or a linux host, it was the same emacs, and the same nice set of tools like grep.
+So wherever I was, I was using the same config of emacs - using it on a windows machine or a mac or a Linux host, it was the same emacs, and the same nice set of tools like grep.
 And it was running XWindows in those places too.

 Secondly, I get the ratchet effect of continuously improving security
-- I can always improve something on the install, and just rerun `docker build` and I have permanently remebered to fix that security hole wherever I build my workstation.
+- I can always improve something on the install, and just rerun `docker build` and I have permanently remembered to fix that security hole wherever I build my workstation.

-I use X-Forwarding to run the same visual tools, configured the same way, on any box I am working on, and *anything* that changes I keep in source control (here in this repo) and my secrets are all stored on a USB key that I carry with me and plugin to the host - so my github ssh key is on a USB stick, that when I plug it in, .
+I use X-Forwarding to run the same visual tools, configured the same way, on any box I am working on, and *anything* that changes I keep in source control (here in this repo) and my secrets are all stored on a USB key that I carry with me and plugin to the host - so my GitHub ssh key is on a USB stick, that when I plug it in, .

 Using X Windows